skirwan/skirwan.github.io/_posts/2004-06-24-the-day-after-tomorrow.markdown

   - /archives/2004/06/the_day_after_t.shtml
 legacy_url: http://seankerwin.org/archives/2004/06/the_day_after_t.shtml
 ---
-<p>I really enjoyed this movie.
-I found it thoroughly entertaining.</p>
+I really enjoyed this movie.
+I found it thoroughly entertaining.

-<p>Then I watched it with the sound <i>on</i>, and I changed my mind entirely.</p>
+Then I watched it with the sound _on_, and I changed my mind entirely.

-<p><i>The Day After Tomorrow</i> is a mindless action movie that thinks it has a profound social message.
+_The Day After Tomorrow_ is a mindless action movie that thinks it has a profound social message.
 The special effects are great, but the constant bitching about the current Presidential administration's environmental policies is a bit much for my taste.
-If the filmmakers had made even the slightest effort to control their venom, I might even have swallowed the agenda -- I use low-power everything, and I drive the most fuel-efficient car I can afford -- but writing the Vice President as a cartoonish caricature of Cheney was just insulting.</p>
+If the filmmakers had made even the slightest effort to control their venom, I might even have swallowed the agenda -- I use low-power everything, and I drive the most fuel-efficient car I can afford -- but writing the Vice President as a cartoonish caricature of Cheney was just insulting.